Nek5000/nekRS/doc/source/user_guide/intro.rst

 Functions
 """""""""

-The :term:`OKL` language extends C with keywords to allows functions to be written in a consistent language which are then translated to device specific code (E.G. CUDA).
+The :term:`OKL` language extends C with keywords allowing functions to be written in a consistent language which are translated to device specific code (E.G. CUDA).
 These functions should typically be in the ``.udf`` file within a ``#ifdef __okl__`` block, and are preceded with a ``@kernel`` keyword.
 This block would also have any standard functions that would be required for relevant boundary conditions (see :ref:`boundary_conditions`).
+Below is an example showing both of these types of function.

 .. code-block::